SAP/olingo-jpa-processor-v4/jpa-tutorial/QuickStart/QuickStart.md

 # Quick Start

-This tutorial shall provide a first steps to create an OData V4 service based on JPA metadata.
-It builds the foundation for the upcoming tutorials.
+This tutorial shall provide a first step to create an OData V4 service based on JPA metadata.
+It builds the foundation for the upcoming once.

 Eclipse is used as IDE, but another IDE could be used as well.
-IDE should contain Spring support like the Eclipse Plugin _Spring Tools 4_.
+The IDE should contain Spring support like the Eclipse Plugin _Spring Tools 4_.

 ## Prerequisites